Table of contents:

 Transport

-Per day you should average around € 35
+Per day you should budget around €35 on average.

 Japan Rail

-A cheap solution is the Japan Rail Pass if you want to see as much of the country as possible.
-This is available from € 245 (so € 35/day) for 7 days.
-We have a very detailed article about the Japan Rail Pass for you here.
+An affordable solution is the Japan Rail Pass if you want to see as much of the country as possible.
+It starts from €245 (that’s €35/day) for 7 days.
+We have a very detailed article on the Japan Rail Pass for you.

 Japan Rail Pass – Costs